kermitt2/grobid_client_python/Readme.md

 There is nothing more needed to start using the python command lines, see the next section.

 ## Usage and options

+The call to the script can normally be realized interchangeably with `python3 -m grobid_client.grobid_client` or simply `grobid_client`.

 ```
 usage: grobid_client [-h] [--input INPUT] [--output OUTPUT] [--config CONFIG]